mtaouk/dfpl-merge/README.md

-# df-padloc-merge
+# dfpd-merge

-`df-padloc-merge` is a command-line tool for merging, consolidating, and resolving DefenseFinder and PADLOC results with genomic coordinates from Bakta annotations.
+`dfpd-merge` is a command-line tool for merging, consolidating, and resolving DefenseFinder and PADLOC results with genomic coordinates from Bakta annotations.
 It produces both a full merged table and a consolidated summary table, simplifying downstream analyses of defence systems in prokaryotic genomes.

 ---